[Editor’s note] Useful links:

 To use such an example to explain mob mentality – without explaining the caveats behind the research – is unfair to the readers and goes against good science communication practices.

 Secondly, there are no known physical pathways that originate in the amygdala and terminate in the premotor cortex.
 This is factually incorrect.

 The motor cortex is that part of the brain where physical actions – such as limb movement in response to stimuli – are planned and executed.
 There are many well-studied accessory areas such as the premotor cortex, the supplementary motor cortex and the secondary motor cortex.
 All of them play vital roles in integrating sensory information from across the brain to generate the movement response.
 To claim that part X of the brain ‘initiates’ a physical action, we first need to verify whether neurons from X send projections – physically – to any of the motor cortices.

 There is no anatomical or morphological evidence that the amygdala sends such a physical projection to any of the brain areas involved in motor behaviour.

-SM: The write-up under the sub-headline ‘Cognitive processes in the elimination of the self’ is terribly misleading.
+The write-up under this sub-headline is terribly misleading.
 Shaikh does not explain anything related to cognitive processes in the elimination of the self.
 Instead, she abandons her original ‘autotomy’ analogy and starts using an ‘immune system’ analogy.
 Neither of these have anything to do with neuroscience, cognitive neuroscience nor any processes related to the self.